stamatispetalas/stamatispetalas.github.io/_pages/about.md

 I do this by configuring hydrodynamic numerical simulations and analyzing their results in combination with data from observations.
 My main interests include Ocean Dynamics, Air-Sea Interactions, Extreme Events, Climate Forecasting, and evaluation of Climate Change, Variability and their impact on systems.

-Main topics of Interest
+Main topics of interest
 ------
-- Numerical Simulations
+- Numerical Modelling
 - Geophysical Fluid Dynamics
 - Coupled Atmosphere-Ocean Dynamics
 - Climate Change & Variability